We're giving you the chance to win back the value of your meal - every time you dine this month!

 pan fried scallops with tomatoes

 What: Part of the same stable as Elystan Street and Church Road Barnes, Kitchen W8 touts an outstanding take on contemporary European cuisine whilst transmitting the vibe of a neighbourhood restaurant.
-This neighbourhood being Kensington, that means tastefully muted interiors, Old World wines, good-value set lunches and an a la carte full of delicious dishes.
+This neighbourhood, being Kensington, means tastefully muted interiors, Old World wines, good-value set lunches and an a la carte full of delicious dishes.

 Where: 11-13 Abingdon Road, W8 6AH